jabez4jc/openalgo-gsheets/README.md

 # 📘 OpenAlgo to Google Sheets Real-Time Market Tracker

-This Python project enables real-time **live market data tracking in Google Sheets** using OpenAlgo’s REST API.
+This Python project enables real-time **live market data tracking in Google Sheets** using OpenAlgo’s REST API or Websocket APIs.

 It is broker-agnostic and works with any broker supported by OpenAlgo (e.g., Flattrade, Alice Blue, etc.).

-It uses **HTTP polling** (instead of WebSocket) and updates each row per symbol in a dashboard-style Google Sheet.
+Track live market data from OpenAlgo API directly into Google Sheets using either HTTP polling or WebSocket streaming.

 ---